PEF: a game changer in LCA

 - The benchmarks of product groups cannot be set by the EC.
 Instead, they should be set the companies that produce these products, in collaboration.
 This is why the current 27 pilots were only allowed to start if they represented companies that together have a market share of 50% or more of the EU market in that product group.

 - Trade does not stop at borders.
-In contrast to many EPD schemes, developed on a national basis and often not translated in internationally accepted languages, the EC clearly invites companies from other regions to take part.
+In contrast to many EPD schemes, developed on a national basis and often not translated into internationally accepted languages, the EC clearly invites companies from other regions to take part.
 The pilot on solar cells, for instance, contains Chinese, US-based and European companies.
 The pilot on IT equipment is led by Japanese industries.

 - Credibility can only be maintained through strict data requirements.
 Unlike the requirements of most EPD schemes, PEF data requirements are very strict indeed.
 The EC has also contracted verification services to verify both data and results.